Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```

 # 8. Share Device

 ```
 Belong to: MeariUser

-    You can share your device with other users, and you can view the camera after the other users agree.
-The shareee will receive MQTT messages and APNS push notifications.
+   The device can be shared with other users, they can check the camera after they agree with the share.
+The shareed users will receive MQTT messages and APNS push notifications.
 ```

 ```
 【Description 】
      Get the shared list of a single device